Turkey tradition continues in Cacia's Bakery's 70th year

 "It's exciting, it's different," Joey Cacia said.
 "You're cooking for thousands of people ...
 I don't do that every day, so it's something to look forward to."

-The turkey tradition is well known at the bakery, which is now in its 70th year.
+The turkey tradition is well known at the bakery.
+"We've been in the neighborhood for 70 years, it's our 70th year," Sam Cacia said.

-"My grandfather says that he started cooking neighbors' turkeys," Sam Cacia said.
+"My grandfather says that he started cooking neighbors' turkeys," he added.
 "The neighbors started telling other neighbors, and they started bringing their turkeys on Thanksgiving, and it just grew and grew.
 Now everybody knows that we cook turkeys on Thanksgiving.
 So it's a big thing now."

 Customers started going into the bakery at 5 a.m.
 Sam Cacia was there bright and early.